ChainSafe/game-docs-v2/docs/v2/6_erc1155-interactions.md

 :::info

- In the following code snippet examples, we will use two separate ERC-1155 NFT token contracts for demonstration purposes.
+ In the following code snippet examples, we will use two separate ERC-1155 token contracts for demonstration purposes.
 Both can be found on the Goerli testnet, with one collection titled "ERC1155", and the other titled "beautiful collection - 1155".
 :::

 ### Balance Of {#balance-of}